 Then came Chapel Lane.
 Further on was Lennon’s chemist shop.
 Berry Grey Lennon took over Dr Dunsterville’s business and was in partnership with him until April 1863 when the doctor went overseas to study further.
 On the 26th August 1871, he took Revell Anthony Fairclough as a partner and the firm became B.G.
 Lennon & Co.
 This highly successful firm built two fine buildings in Main Street and later purchased the old stores of Mosenthals in Queen Street to use as a laboratory.
 Adjacent to the chemist was Mr Drinkwater, the local debt collector who peculiarity was to carry an umbrella in all weathers.
 Next door was the jeweller, McGill, who employed Mr Meyer, who later opened up a Bottle Store and Mr H.G.
 Biddle, who set up a jewellery and optician business for his own account.
 Next came Gubb, the harness maker and in the same building was Dugmore, the tailor for whom Anthony Scallan worked for a while.

 Then came Birt’s store on the corner of Birt’s Lane which was named after him.
 On the other corner of the lane was Bailey, the grocer followed by Mrs de la Mare’s Bazaar; Leslie, the chemist, Mackie Dunn, the grocers and on to Titterton Lane, named after William Titterton.
 Titterton who a grocer and shopkeeper whose valuable land in Main Street was sold long after his death to the SA Mutual Association which constructed the Mutual Arcade on it.
+Titterton Lane in those days went all the way up to Chapel Street.
 On the other corner of Titterton Lane was the grocer’s shop of one-eyed Charlie Brown after whom Charlie Brown vlei in Cape Road was christened.
 Brown managed to wound a leopard there among the thick reeds where it had come to stalk the water fowls.
 The infuriated animal sprang at him and in the struggle, he lost one of his eyes.
-Next door to Brown’s was the harness maker, Andrew Gloag, followed by the shoe maker, Tom Pratt.
+Next door to Brown’s was the harness maker, Andrew Gloag, followed by the shoemaker, Tom Pratt.
 After that was the new premises of Pat [Patric] Scallan, the tailor.
 He had to vacate his previous premises after it was destroyed by fire.
 When it rebuilt, it was bought by Mr Kettle, who opened a general dealer.

 Next to Pat Scallan’s shop was the Shilling Shop approximately where the OK Bazaars are currently.
 This was followed by a small store owned by Ross & Theophilus.
 Then came the Daily Telegraph, and Peter Bailey’s livery stables where saddle horses and carriages were hired out day or night for any distance.
 A small lane led off Main Street up to the stables in the rear.
 Next door was Short’s grocery store and Patrick Anson Deeley, general merchants.
 Adjacent was Mr. Byerley, a pastry cook; then a tinsmith’s shop.
 Following that was the Standard Bank; the Guardian Company’s offices with Mosenthal’s store on the ground floor; Doyle, the general merchant; Mr G.H.
 Chabaud, lawyer and son of John Anthony Chabaud, one of the first two church wardens at St Mary’s Church and also a notary like his son and then John Harrison Clark, merchant.
 Finally came Graham’s store with its flat roof, later the premises of Dreyfus & Co before becoming the skyscraper known as the E.P.
 Building Society, later the UBS.
 Tucked away, behind these buildings, is the venerable St Mary’s Church.